LIS

 Derived from Virginia Register Volume 18, Issue 18, eff.
 September 19, 2002; amended, Virginia Register Volume 28, Issue 5, eff.
 December 7, 2011.

-A. The provider shall implement a written policy regarding the orientation of individuals and their authorized representatives, if applicable to services.
+A. The provider shall implement a written policy regarding the orientation to services for individuals and authorized representatives, if applicable.

-B. As appropriate to the scope and level of services the policy shall require the provision to individuals and authorized representatives the following information:
+B. As appropriate to the scope and level of services, the policy shall require the provision to individuals and authorized representatives, if applicable, the following information:

-7. Service guidelines including criteria for admission to and discharge or transfer from services;
+6. Service guidelines, including criteria for admission and discharge or transfer;

-C. In addition, individuals receiving treatment services in a correctional facility shall receive an orientation to the facility's security restrictions.
+C. In addition to the provisions of subsection B of this section, orientation for individuals receiving treatment services in a correctional facility shall cover the facility's security restrictions.

 D. The provider shall document that the individual and authorized representative, if applicable, received an orientation to services.